 back to the top

-Dr. Bo De Long-Cotty is Oakland Zoos Director of Education, and has over 25 years' experience in pre-K - 12 STEM (Science, Technology, Engineering, and Mathematics) education, research, and development in both formal and informal settings.
-Her work has included curriculum and program evaluation and assessment; pre-K - 9 teaching; K-12 STEM curriculum development (including classroom curriculum and hands-on kits, toys, and games); educational and instructional technology; project-based learning; data-driven decision-making and research; systemic reform; social-emotional learning; and child and youth development and prevention.
+As Oakland Zoo’s Director of Education, Bo De Long-Cotty has over 25 years’ experience in pre-K-12 STEM research and development in both formal and informal settings.
+Her work has included curriculum and program evaluation and assessment; teaching; K-12 STEM curriculum development (including classroom curriculum and hands-on kits, toys, and games); educational and instructional technology; project-based learning; systemic reform; social-emotional learning; and child and youth development and prevention.
 Prior to joining the Zoo in 2011, Bo worked as Senior Research Associate and Project Director for WestEd, in the STEM, Health and Human Development, and Standards and Assessment Development programs.
-She has also worked for the Lawrence Hall of Science, Boston Museum of Science, San Jose Children's Tech Museum, Center for Science in AZ, and the Indianapolis Art Museum.
+She has also developed curriculum, designed evaluation studies, and provided professional development for Lawrence Hall of Science, Boston Museum of Science, San Jose Children’s Tech Museum, Center for Science in AZ, and the Indianapolis Art Museum.
 She received a BS from Purdue University in Indiana, a MA in Developmental Psychology from Columbia University in NY, and a PhD in Developmental Psychology from the University of California, Berkeley.

 Planning Your Visit